sudo-project/sudo/INSTALL.md

         Enable the use of the zlib compress library when storing I/O log files.
 If specified, location is the base directory containing the zlib include and lib directories.
-The special values "system", "builtin", "shared" and "static" can be used to indicate that the system version of zlib should be used or that the version of zlib shipped with sudo should be used instead.
+The special values "system", "builtin", "shared", and "static" can be used to indicate that the system version of zlib should be used or that the version of zlib shipped with sudo should be used instead.
 If "static" is specified, sudo will